xkevinle/Athlete-Profile-Form/README.md

 Runs the app in the production mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run dev`

+Use ts-node to execute TypeScript on Node.js without precompiling for the server.ts file.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

 Builds the app for production to the `build` folder.\